grindlemire/gomaze/README.md

 # gomaze

-A fun maze generator to help learn different algorithms and establish voice and best practices in golang
+A Golang maze generator for having fun traversing graphs and encoding pngs